friendsofhyperf/components/docs/en/components/openai-client.md

     ->make();
 ```

-To use Azure, you must deploy a model, which is identified by {deployment-id}, integrated into the API call.
+To use Azure, you must deploy a model identified by {deployment-id}, which is integrated into the API call.
 Therefore, you do not need to provide the model during the call, as it is already included in the BaseUri.

 Thus, a basic example completion call would be: